 Research has shown that up to 10 percent of cancers are due to factors that are passed from one generation to the next.
 These syndromes are known as hereditary cancers and there are genetic tests that can be used to determine an individual’s risk for developing these cancers.
-If you suspect that you or someone you know may be at risk for cancer – such as a personal or family history of cancer or membership in an at-risk ethnic population – you may want to talk to your healthcare professional about genetic testing.
+If you suspect that you or someone you know may be at risk for cancer – based on information such as a personal or family history of cancer or membership in an at-risk ethnic population – you may want to talk to your healthcare professional about genetic testing.

-There are many benefits to getting tested, regardless of the eventual result.
-If one of your family members — however distant — had cancer, there is a chance that you inherited a gene mutation that not only increases your personal risk of cancer, but also could be passed to the next generation.
+There are many benefits to getting genetic testing, regardless of the eventual result.
+If one of your family members — however distant — had cancer, there is a chance that you inherited a gene mutation that not only increases your personal risk of cancer, but also could be passed on to the next generation.
 Those who are carriers of hereditary cancer gene mutations, could be at greater risk than the general population of getting cancer earlier in life and developing multiple cancers.
 The sooner genetic testing is done, the more likely it is that the risk can be managed appropriately.

 Facts About Myriad’s Genetic Tests

 - Genetic testing is done via a saliva sample or a blood draw